Abdominal CT Scan: What Can It Diagnose?

 Understanding an abdominal CT scan result

-The radiologist studies the results and organises a detailed report.
+The radiologist studies the results and organizes a detailed report.
 An abnormality in the scan directs the doctor to further course of action.
 More tests may be suggested for a detailed and precise diagnosis for deciding on the mode of treatment to be adopted.

 You can now book your CT scan test online on MFine at affordable rates in a lab near you.
 You will receive a detailed report on your app, along with a free consultation with a physician for you to gain more insight into what the report suggests.